junxit/us-congress-bills-110/bill.md

 ## § 7.
 Definitions

-In this Act, the terms compensation, regular compensation, extended compensation, additional compensation, benefit year, base period, State, State agency, State law, and week have the respective meanings given such terms under section 205 of the Federal-State Extended Unemployment Compensation Act of 1970 (26 U.S.C.
+In this Act, the terms compensation, regular compensation, extended compensation, benefit year, base period, State, State agency, State law, and week have the respective meanings given such terms under section 205 of the Federal-State Extended Unemployment Compensation Act of 1970 (26 U.S.C.
 3304 note).

 ## § 8.
 Applicability

 - **(a)** *In General* Except as provided in subsection (b), an agreement entered into under this Act shall apply to weeks of unemployment—
   - **(1)** beginning after the date on which such agreement is entered into; and
-  - **(2)** ending on or before February 1, 2009.
+  - **(2)** ending on or before March 31, 2009.
 - **(b)** *Transition for Amount Remaining in Account*
-  - **(1)** *In general* Subject to paragraphs (2) and (3), in the case of an individual who has amounts remaining in an account established under section 3 as of the last day of the last week (as determined in accordance with the applicable State law) ending on or before February 1, 2009, emergency unemployment compensation shall continue to be payable to such individual from such amounts for any week beginning after such last day for which the individual meets the eligibility requirements of this Act.
+  - **(1)** *In general* Subject to paragraphs (2) and (3), in the case of an individual who has amounts remaining in an account established under section 3 as of the last day of the last week (as determined in accordance with the applicable State law) ending on or before March 31, 2009, emergency unemployment compensation shall continue to be payable to such individual from such amounts for any week beginning after such last day for which the individual meets the eligibility requirements of this Act.
   - **(2)** *Limit on augmentation* If the account of an individual is exhausted after the last day of such last week (as so determined), then section 3(c) shall not apply and such account shall not be augmented under such section, regardless of whether such individual’s State is in an extended benefit period (as determined under paragraph (2) of such section).
-  - **(3)** *Limit on compensation* No compensation shall be payable by reason of paragraph (1) for any week beginning after April 30, 2009.
+  - **(3)** *Limit on compensation* No compensation shall be payable by reason of paragraph (1) for any week beginning after June 30, 2009.